elemental-lf/benji/README.rst

 Status
 ------

-Benji is slowly nearing beta quality.
-It passes all included tests.
-The documentation isn't completely up-to-date.
-Please open an issue on GitHub if you have a usage question that is not or incorrectly covered by the documentation.
+Benji is beta quality and will probably stay that way due to time constraints.
+Please open an issue on GitHub if you have any usage question that is not or incorrectly covered by the documentation.
 And have a look at the CHANGES file for any upgrade notes.

 Benji requires **Python 3.6.5 or newer** because older Python versions have some shortcomings in the ``concurrent.futures`` implementation which lead to an